Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 We'll look at reducer streams in detail in the section [Updating the game's state objects](#updating-the-games-state-objects) of this article.

 ### Locking updates to the clock

+The last line in our `gameFactory` is similar to the [events stream](#events-stream).
+We want the game loop to update at exactly 60 cycles per second, as described in [Game Loop with RxJS 5/Immutable.js].

 ~~~js
 return clock.withLatestFrom(state, (clock, state) => state);